 I combed through scripture with him, reading 2 Timothy 1:7, Philippians 4:7, 1 John 4:18, Psalm 56:3, Isaiah 41:10, Joshua 1:9, and Psalm 118:6.

 I asked him if he would be willing to sing “Peggy Sue” to just me, and me alone.
 He agreed to do that.
 Before he began, I asked him if I could play a couple songs for him.
 He agreed, and I hopped on YouTube to search for the lyric videos for two of my favorite songs about dealing with fear:

 The Breakup Song by Francesca Battistelli

-He watched the videos so intently, so focused on the lyrics and the message, smiled and thanked me for having him listen to them both.
-He sang “Peggy Sue” for me and had so much fun working on mimicking Buddy Holly’s famous inflections and hiccups.
+He watched the videos so intently, so focused on the lyrics and the message, and when they were over he smiled and thanked me for having him listen to them both.
+He sang “Peggy Sue” for me and had so much fun mimicking Buddy Holly’s famous inflections and hiccups.
 My boy asked if we could practice together a couple times each day over the following three days, until it was time to audition for the solo.

 Have you allowed fear to cause you to disobey God and His plan for you?
 Have you found helpful ways to overcome that fear?
-I’d love to read about your experience on this topic, drop it in the comments if you’re willing to share!
+I’d love to read about your experience in choosing Faith Over Fear.
+Drop it in the comments if you’re willing to share!

 An Open Letter to my Child Who Worries too Much We live in a culture where anxiety, stress, and fear are words that even our little ones know all too well.
 I hope this helps you and gives you words to encourage the heart of your little worrier.

 4 Tips to Support a Teenager Struggling with Faith Kids will go through their own crisis of faith, just like adults.
 Here’s how to love them through it.

 A Challenge for Women: Choosing Joy through Grief Finding God’s joy in the midst of your own suffering can be such a struggle.
 Let’s work through changing our mindset together!